 “This is Magnolia, the center of the universe around which the earth revolves.”

 The other registered location is the Matthew Lowber House, which also has architectural historical significance.
 Built in 1774 as a domestic dwelling, this Quaker mansion generated some publicity for Magnolia when it was physically lifted and moved from its original site to its present location in the early 1980s.

 In 1928 Magnolia formed one of the first volunteer fire companies in the state, and around the same time installed its first water well.
 In 1957 the Legislature authorized a referendum to be held in Magnolia to decide whether the boundaries of the town should be extended in order to annex previously unincorporated areas.
 However, due to the limited services provided by the town, residents of the areas in question felt they would simply acquire a greater tax burden with few advantages.
 The referendum was defeated.

 Possibly in response to this defeat, the town was reincorporated in 1960 with the scope of the town’s governmental authority greatly expanded.
 The council, with one member now designated as Mayor, was authorized to increase its borrowing limits to help finance new services and establish zoning ordinances to regulate growth within the town.
 The Town’s unique circular boundary has remained intact since 1885.

-The Town’s complete early history has been well-documented by local author and former resident Hazel Wright Reynolds in her book Flower of Caroon Manor.
-Interested persons can contact the Town for further information on accessing a copy.
+[Ed.
+Note: The Town’s complete early history has been fully documented by local author and former resident Hazel Wright Reynolds in her book Flower of Caroon Manor.
+Interested persons can contact Mayor James Frazier for further information on purchasing a copy.]